 There are three bought-new Stanley Yankees with the classic purple handles near the top, some of the very last production, as they're not made any more.
 The two largest must be stored "open," with the telescoping spiral section extended: the return spring is quite powerful and if opened while pointed toward yourself or others, results can be...gory.

-Conversely, the pair at the very top are "cabinetmaker" versions, which do not have a return spring: the fellow doing fine woodwork would vexed if his driver were to slip from the screw with the spiral fully telescoped.
+Conversely, the pair at the very top are "cabinetmaker" versions, which do not have a return spring: the fellow doing fine woodwork would be vexed if his driver were to slip from the screw with the spiral fully telescoped.
 The third from the bottom, with a "knobby" handle is the same.

 Many modern versions use hex bits (and hex-shank drills!) instead of the classic D-and-notch of the original.
 This is a handy thing; there was little standardization between brands and models with the older system.
 If you happen to have an older Yankee driver, several retailers offer hex adaptors for them.
 Match the diameter to the bits for your driver; you may have to file another notch to get it to lock in but the results are worth it.